renecano/renecano.github.io/_posts/2025-01-12-fork-join-dag-visualizer-javafx.md

 ---
 layout: post
 title: "Visualizing Parallelism with Fork/Join and DAGs (Java + JavaFX)"
+description: "Visualization of parallel execution using Fork/Join and DAGs in Java and JavaFX, including simulation and graph validation."
 date: 2025-12-12
 categories: blog projects java concurrency
 ---